 Woodward is a town of around 15,000 people who all know one another.
 They love to have company and will be friendly and curious about why you’re there.
 Established in 1887, it had it’s humble beginnings as a railroad supply point for the Indian Territories and Camp Supply.
 Today it is a progressive energy producing community.
 It is small town Oklahoma at it’s best!
 Whether you sit on one of the stools at PollyAnna’s down on Main Street and admire the black and white tile floor or have a great steak at the local’s favorite, JB’s, you will be treated as company.
 Woodward is the step off from the Plains to some rolling hills and a few trees.
 It’s a great base for seeing the many wonderful sites in Northwest Oklahoma.

 Festival Headquarters is the Northwest Inn located in Woodward.
 Registration, workshops, vendors and displays will be in the Terrace Room, and all treks will leave from there.
-Special rates are available for festival participants: Pool side leisure rooms are $99, all other rooms are $89.
+Special rates are available for festival participants.
 Rates include a free, cooked breakfast and free wireless Internet.
 See www.northwestinnok.com for details of the room amenities.
 Call the Inn at 800-727-7606 to make your reservation, mentioning the Lek Treks & More Birding Festival.

 Other Lodging Options